BirdeeHub/nixCats-nvim/README.md

 #### Drawbacks:

-Specific to my project:
+Specific to this project:

 You cannot launch nvim with nvim and must choose an alias.
 This is the trade off for installing multiple versions of nvim to the same user's PATH from a module, something that would normally cause a collision error.

 General nix + nvim things:

-Some vscode debuggers are not on nixpkgs so you have to build them in customBuildsOverlay.
+Some vscode debuggers are not on nixpkgs so you have to build them (there's a place for it in customBuildsOverlay).
-Let me know when you figure it out I'm kinda a noob still.
-[How to contribute](./CONTRIBUTING.md) Mason does not work on nixOS although it does on other OS options.
+Let people know when you figure one out or submit it to nixpkgs.

+[Mason](https://github.com/williamboman/mason.nvim) does not work on nixOS although it does on other OS options.
+However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!

+[Lazy.nvim](https://github.com/folke/lazy.nvim) works but unless you tell it not to reset the RTP you will lose your treesitter parsers.
+There is an included wrapper that you can use to set this correctly and stop it from downloading stuff you already downloaded.

+[lz.n](https://github.com/nvim-neorocks/lz.n) exists and due to it working within the normal neovim plugin management scheme is better suited for nix based configurations.

 #### Special mentions: